Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Related Work

 \section{Related Work}

 The initial proposal of the double descent phenomenon as a general concept was made by \citet{belkin2019reconciling} for increasing model size (model-wise).
-However, \citet{nakkiran2021deep} have also shown a similar trend w.r.t. size of training dataset (sample-wise) and training time (epoch-wise).
-While the double descent phenomenon is widely discussed in these alternative perspectives, we focus our attention towards the original model-wise phenomenon in this work, briefed as `double descent' in the subsequent discussion.
+However, \citet{nakkiran2021deep} have also shown a similar trend w.r.t. size of the training dataset (sample-wise) and training time (epoch-wise). {The research further reports observation of all forms of double descent most strongly in settings with label noise in the train set.} While the double descent phenomenon is widely discussed in these alternative perspectives, we focus our attention on the original model-wise phenomenon in this work, briefed as `double descent' in the subsequent discussion.

 Double Descent has been shown as a robust phenomenon that occurs over diverse tasks, architectures, and optimization techniques.
 Subsequently, a substantial volume of research has been conducted to investigate the double descent phenomenon regarding its mechanism.
-A stream of theoretical literature have emerged, delving into the establishment of generalization bounds and conducting asymptotic analyses, particularly focused on linear functions \citep{advani2020high, belkin2020two, bartlett2020benign, muthukumar2021classification, mei2022generalization, hastie2022surprises}. \citet{hastie2022surprises} highlight that when the linear regression model is misspecified, the best generalization performance can occur in the over-parameterized regime. \citet{mei2022generalization} further concluded that the occurrence of the double descent phenomenon can be attributed to model misspecification, which arises when there is a mismatch between the model structure and the model family.
+A stream of theoretical literature has emerged, delving into the establishment of generalization bounds and conducting asymptotic analyses, particularly focused on linear functions~\citep{advani2020high, belkin2020two, bartlett2020benign, muthukumar2021classification, mei2022generalization, hastie2022surprises}. \citet{hastie2022surprises} highlight that when the linear regression model is misspecified, the best generalization performance can occur in the over-parameterized regime. \citet{mei2022generalization} further concluded that the occurrence of the double descent phenomenon can be attributed to model misspecification, which arises when there is a mismatch between the model structure and the model family.
 While people believe the same intuition extends to deep learning as well, nevertheless, the underlying mechanism still eludes a comprehensive understanding of `deep' double descent.